Social mobility: Typology

-Mobility is most often quantitatively measured in terms of change in economic mobility such as changes in income or wealth.
-Occupation is another measure used in researching mobility which usually involves both quantitative and qualitative analysis of data, but other studies may concentrate on social class.
+Mobility is most often measured in terms of change in economic mobility such as changes in income or wealth.
+Occupation is another measure used in researching mobility, which usually involves both quantitative and qualitative analysis of data.
 Mobility may be intragenerational, within the same generation or intergenerational, between different generations.
-Intragenerational mobility is less frequent, representing "rags to riches" cases in terms of upward mobility.
-Intergenerational upward mobility is more common where children or grandchildren are in economic circumstances better than those of their parents or grandparents.
-In the US, this type of mobility is described as one of the fundamental features of the "American Dream" even though there is less such mobility than almost all other OECD countries.
+The idea of intergenerational mobility is one of the fundamental features of the "American Dream" even though there is less such mobility in the United States of America than almost all other OECD countries.